kderme/gsoc/blog/blog-sqlite.md

 It may seem very strange that we even use mutexes from Haskell code.
 But we must not forget that we use them every time we call into SQLite.
 It seems though that threads own mutexes only during the duration of a foreign calls and don’t return from them while still holding the mutexes.
 This successfully hides the problem, because during a foreign call, the Haskell thread which initiated it cannot migrate to a different os thread, so the ownership problems we mentioned above no longer exists.

-# Results
+# Summary
-(Stevan: I'd maybe rather call this section Summary, and also breifly summarises what you've show/explained and how it inspired you to implement the new library and the benefits it has.
-It would be good if somebody who scrolls down and reads this section first still gets a short but comprehensible version of the blog post...)

-We have implemented a new library (Stevan: Which library?
-Link?) which can be used to access SQLite concurrently.
+SQlite provides a very low level api and we have seen that it's not very easy to use it properly from multiple threads.
+Discussions [here](https://news.ycombinator.com/item?id=20047918) inspired us to implement a new library (https://github.com/kderme/async-queue) which can be used to access SQLite concurrently.
 Our approach provides some important benefits:
 - ensures fairness since writes are enqueued
 - maximizes parallelism.
 - avoids Busy Errors.